dargorton/rebound/README.md

 ## rebound
-> 1.21 Minecraft CPVP Utility Client
+> [!WARNING]
+> Discontinued.

-Rebound is a CrystalPVP client for anarchy servers with lax or strict anticheats alike. \
+Rebound is a very plain, boring utility client for anarchy servers. \
 What the client lacks in bypasses it makes up for in its Smart Crystal Placement and overall unique and non ping-dependant utilities.

 ## Credits